jasonbrackman/arberator/README.md

 from fictus import FictusFileSystem from fictus.renderer import Renderer

-# The FS will default to a root name of '/'; Below overrides default with `c:`
+# The FFS has a default root name of '/'; Below overrides the default with 'c:'.
 fs = FictusFileSystem("c:")

-# create some files at root
+# Create files at root, the cwd.
 fs.mkfile("README.md", "LICENSE.md", ".ignore")

-# create directories relative to where we are in the FS.
+# Create directories relative to where we are in the FFS.
 fs.mkdir("files/docs")
 fs.mkdir("files/music")

-# change directory to docs and make some files.
+# Change directory to docs and make some files.
 fs.cd("/files/docs")
 fs.mkfile("resume.txt", "recipe.wrd")